iobis/obis-products-catalog/README_zenodo_import.md

-Here's a concise README for the harvest script:
+Here's the updated README with the complete solution:

 ```markdown
 # Zenodo DOI Harvest Script